robinsonsarah01/folio/README.md

 Folio
 =========
 PROJECT HOSTED AT http://ml7.stuycs.org:8888
 To run the project locally, git clone the repo.
 Run app.py and then login.
-We recommend looking at the music folio that belongs to the user kingofirony.
+We recommend looking at the music folio that belongs to the user kingofirony ( http://ml7.stuycs.org:8888/kingofirony/music ).
 ###Group Members

 Sarah Robinson, Elizabeth Ji, Peter Jasko, Daryl Sew